Palaeography

 • Latin Paleography: From Antiquity to the Renaissance, A.M.
 Piazzoni, Vatican Library – a rich thematic virtual exhibit and tutorial around manuscripts on the Spotlight platform of the Biblioteca Apostolica Vaticana, with also a bibliography; interface English and Italian

-• READ: Recognition and Enrichment of Archival Documents – now better known as Transkribus, an international platform in Innsbruck for electronic character recognition of handwriting and printed texts in which many archival institutions participate, with a learning module Transkribus Learn with many hundred examples of handwriting; access after free registration – the website Famous Hands showing the handwriting of famous European people was free accessible – it is also possible now to upload images to Transkribus AI, you can preset the language and handwritten or printed; not all public HTR models are present, you can find them on the main site
+• READ: Recognition and Enrichment of Archival Documents – now better known as Transkribus, an international platform in Innsbruck for electronic character recognition of handwriting and printed texts in which many archival institutions participate, with a learning module Transkribus Learn with many hundred examples of handwriting; access after free registration – the website Famous Hands showing the handwriting of famous European people was free accessible – it is also possible now to upload images to Transkribus AI, you can preset the language and handwritten or printed; not all public HTR models are present, you can find them on the main site – these models include now also some non-European scripts

 • MONK, Universiteit Groningen and Nationaal Archief, The Hague – a Dutch project for electronic decipherment of manuscripts and archival records